smartdevicelink/sdl_evolution/proposals/0156-high-level-interface-foundation.md

 @end
 ```

 A private extension will be used in order to create objects out of `SDLApplication`.
 This extension should be located in a separate private header file but should be implemented in the application's .m file.
 This would hide the technical possibility for creating multiple `SDLApplication` objects.
 The function `SDLApplicationMain()` should use the initializer and set the shared application instance.
-For those who master SDL and need to have multiple objects can reuse the extension and create new objects manually.
+Those who master SDL and need to have multiple SDL applications can reuse the extension and create new objects manually.

 ```objc
 @interface SDLApplication()